 Lewis learned the argument from desire from Augustine’s Trinity-shaped vacuum and his heart that was “restless until it rest in Thee,” as developed by Traherne, Herbert, and MacDonald.
 The argument will have a certain logical cogency for those in whose hearts Desire has been sufficiently aroused.
 The best service those earlier writers–and Lewis himself–may do us is to fan that flame.

 In it, let us burn.

 Donald T. Williams, PhD

 Order Dr. Williams’ books Stars through the Clouds, Inklings of Reality, or Reflections from Plato’s Cave ($15.00 each + shipping) at https://lanternhollow.wordpress.com/store/.

-Posted on August 12, 2013, in Aesthetics, C. S. Lewis, Christianity, Donald Williams, Meditations, Theology and tagged apologetics, Argument from Desire, C. S. Lewis, desire, Five Centuries of Meditations, The Last Battle, Thomas Traherne.
+Posted on July 14, 2014, in C. S. Lewis, Christianity, Donald Williams, Lantern Hollow Press, Meditations, Theology and tagged apologics, Argument from Desire, C. S. Lewis, desire, Five Centuries of Meditations, The Last Battle, Thomas Traherne.
 Bookmark the permalink.
 Leave a comment.